-No. 3: You have reliable health insurance coverage
+3. You have reliable health insurance

 Because Medicare doesn't kick in until age 65 and health insurance costs are rising faster than inflation, it's important to have a reliable, consistent source of health insurance.

 "Having adequate health insurance and other insurance coverage including life, disability and long-term care is a factor in whether you can retire early," says Harrine Freeman, CEO of H.E.
 Freeman Enterprises in Bethesda, Maryland.